 Help

-System Status is an application used for monitoring hardware and software state of your iOS device.
-All the information it offers is split into seven pages: Overview, Work Time, Storage Details, Routing Table, Memory, Details and About.
-Under iPad, these pages are available from the page list displayed on the left when the device is in the landscape mode or after pressing the Pages button in portrait mode.
-Under iPhone or iPod Touch, some of the pages can be accessed via the tab bar at the bottom of the screen; the rest is accessible from the Overview page.
+System Status is an application used for monitoring the hardware and software state of your iOS device.
+All the information it offers is split into seven pages: Overview, Work Time, Storage Details, Routing Table, Memory, Details, and About.
+On iPad, these pages are available from the page list displayed on the left when the device is in landscape mode, or after pressing the Pages button in portrait mode.
+On iPhone or iPod Touch, some of the pages can be accessed via the tab bar at the bottom of the screen; the rest are accessible from the Overview page.

-Some of the displayed values (for which it makes sense) can be copied.
+Some of the displayed values can be copied where applicable.
 Hold the value to invoke the Copy popup.

 The Overview page displays the most commonly used info about your device.